Dylan-Speight/definitely_not_etsy/README.md

 *2. Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?*
 *3. Describe the project will you be conducting and how your App will address the needs.*

-While Etsy and Ebay fill the 'User Store' marketplace, we identified them as being successful for different reasons.
+While Etsy and Ebay fill the 'User Store' marketplace, we identified them as being successful for different reasons and felt we could combine both of their successful traits.
 Ebay allows users to sell whatever they wanted with good search functionality to accomodate for it's broad scope.
 Etsy is focused more on user created items and craft goods, but with a much more appealing interface and design layout that makes it easy to use, and identify highly-rated products/stores.

 We feel as though there is a gap in the market for an application that combines both of the traits of these highly successful websites.
 We set out to design a general purpose marketplace that was both fun and easy to navigate.
 We wanted users feel as though they were able to find what they were looking for easily, and find themselves interacting with more personal stores that something that you might find on Ebay, which feel more like retail outlets rather than real people.

 ### Functionality & Features

 Our application allows any user to peruse products, although only authenticated users will be able to purchase products.
 Users can edit their view and edit their cart, and then pay for their order using Stripe as a third party for payment.
-Authenticated users can set up a store, and are able to define a category for their store, and provide a name (must be unique), and description for it.
+Authenticated users can set up a store, and are able to define a category for their store, and provide a name, and description for it.
 Store owners can create products for their store, with the ability to provide it an image, name, description, and price.
 Admins have permissions to delete users, and stores through stylised, private administrator panels.
 The use case for allowing these permissions was determined to be for handling users/stores that are creating inappropriate products.
 The footer features a live counter of the current number of users, stores, and products the application currently has in it's database.
 This counter will only update on refresh, and is one of the drawbacks of using something like embedded Ruby over asynchronous Javascript that would update as the data in the back-end changed.

 ### Site Screenshots